Automatic and seamless connections for brain aneurysm mesh

 By Piotr Fröhlich

 To add on top of that challenge, we only had mesh as an input reference (no indication as to where the endings of the vessel were, where the aneurysm was located, etc.).
 What is more, we had to follow specific requirements for where such a cutting point can be located in relation to the aneurysm and the 3D points.
 Let’s also talk about what exactly is the segmented 3D model of a brain aneurysm – firstly, let’s see some visuals, fig. 1.
-As you can see, that is a mesh, created from a medical image of choice that is an exact model of a person’s organ, vessel or whatever is being segmented.
-In our case, this is an aneurysm with vessels that are flowing in and out of it.
-Since we are operating in a brain, that mesh is composed of micro-triangles with vessel diameter being up to 5 [mm].
+See this mesh?
+It’s a perfect 3D model, built from a medical image, of someone’s organ (like this aneurysm).
+In our case, it’s a brain aneurysm with vessels feeding in and out.
+Since it’s a brain, the mesh uses tiny triangles, with vessels as small as 5 millimetres.
 To see that in scale, refer to fig. 2.
-This scale makes it even more difficult due to the small margin of error while we operate in such a microscale models where +/- 1 [mm] can be almost 100% of the vessel diameter.
+This scale makes it even more difficult due to the small margin of error while we operate in such microscale models where +/- 1 [mm] can be almost 100% of the vessel diameter.

-We divided this solution into several steps that will be described in further paragraphs.
+We divided this solution into several steps that I’ll describe in further paragraphs.
 We start by calculating the centerlines of the model – this enables us to know several things about the presented mesh, such as diameters along the centerline points.
 Then we divide the provided mesh into separate branches, so that we are able to establish which part of the mesh is an aneurysm and which part is an ending of the model.
 Then we proceed to the optimization part of the automatic connection – when we decide which point to choose for cutting the branch and connecting it to the 3D point in space.
 Lastly, we cut the branches and seamlessly connect them to the 3D points.
-This division was also enriched with safety checks.
-Since we are working in the environment of a medical product, such safety checks must be introduced to ensure safety and compliance with the norms.
-All of that was done in order to introduce the optimal way to connect brain aneurysm branches with as little human interaction as possible, thus minimizing the chance of a man-made mistake.
+Besides, this division was also enriched with safety checks.
+Developing medical devices requires strict checks.
+Our goal?
+Minimize human error by automating brain aneurysm branch connections.
+This ensures optimal results and meets safety standards.

 Figure 1